 It will take some time for you to get used to new tastes.
 The food is spicier than in Europe.
 Do not eat it too much at the beginning.
 Try new things every day, little by little.

 Moving to Brazil from Europe could be challenging.
 It is a big step for you (and your family too).
 But, it’s worth it.
 The most important thing is to prepare yourself in every way.
 First of all, you need to know what to consider when moving home.
 After that, explore a little bit.
 Where do you want to live?
 What is your budget?
 Which city is best for you?
-Do you want to buy a house or not?
+Do you want to buy a home or to rent it first?
 Consult your family, and ask them for the opinion.